-Simon Pentol QC
+Simon Pentol KC

 There is no doubt that Simon’s courtroom flair, tactical prowess, eye for detail and inventive thinking combined with his approachability and straightforward attitude make him very much in demand as a team leader for both individual and corporate clients that face important, serious, substantial and complex criminal offences of all types of privately and publicly funded work both at the investigation stage and at trial.